-The incremental nature of the way the onshore shale gas industry is likely to develop in the NT means that for specific works (for example, drill pads, pipelines and related infrastructure) the approval process under the legislation161 that provides the legal framework that enables Aboriginal people to maintain cultural traditions, is likely to be spread over several years, long after agreements have been negotiated.
+The incremental nature of the way that any onshore shale gas industry is likely to develop in the NT means that for specific works (for example, drill pads, pipelines and related infrastructure), the approval process under the relevant legislation187 that provides the legal protection to Aboriginal people to maintain their cultural traditions is likely to extend over several years and long after agreements have been negotiated.
 This has potential to exacerbate stress for Aboriginal communities.
-As Dr John Avery reflected, based on several decades of experience:
+As Dr John Avery reflected, based on his many decades of experience:

 "The marginal position and relative poverty of many Aboriginal people in this country should not be forgotten.
 Conflicts over sites can provide a point of focus for a range of grievances which are not intrinsic to site issues.
 Custodians may, for example, have environmental concerns for their traditional territories or they may have outstanding land claims on lands where substantial projects are planned.
 For people living in remote areas of Australia the prospect of large-scale changes can lead to resentment if such developments are perceived as being imposed without consideration for local people.
-In the absence of any institutional structure for dealing with the recurring frustrations of Aboriginal people then a range of separate concerns can meld with concerns about sacred sites in such a way that they are not easily abstracted."
-162
+In the absence of any institutional structure for dealing with the recurring frustrations of Aboriginal people then a range of separate concerns can meld with concerns about sacred sites in such a way that they are not easily abstracted."188